mgrith/mariagrith.com/content/home/about.md

 This is my [curriculum vitae](Curriculum Vitae - Grith.pdf).

-News: I will be joining the Department of Econometrics at Erasmus University Rotterdam as an Assistant Professor in Fall 2017.
+I will join the Department of Econometrics at Erasmus University Rotterdam as an Assistant Professor in Fall 2017.